Professor Mike Huggins

 I also had the honour of delivering the Sir Derek Birley Memorial Lecture at the British Society for Sports History Conference at Swansea University in 2015.
 I am a long-standing member of the CESH Scientific Committees which oversee their annual congresses.

-I have published a very wide variety of material on leisure, sport and tourism:
+I have published a very wide variety of books, chapters and peer-reviewed articles on the history of leisure, sport and tourism:

 - two book-length general histories of Victorian and inter-war British sport: The Victorians and Sport and Sport and the English 1918-1939 (with Jack Williams)